vlad0803/Python-Project/README.md

 With this frontend, you can:

   - Submit commands as plain text (e.g., "turn on washing machine")
-- Use your microphone to record voice commands in Romanian
+- Use your microphone to record voice commands
 - Trigger device detection, pattern analysis, and recommendation generation
 - View analysis results, scores, and recommendations directly in the interface